 American Public University System

 History has shown how many people, natural events, and inventions have helped shape the world into what it is today.
 One person that helped shape the world into what it is today is Adolf Hitler.
 It is possible that Hitler might not have come to power had it not been for the Great Depression in the United States.
 Adolf Hitler was not only significant to the lives of the Germans, but also the number of other people that were affected by his actions throughout his life.
+If this is your thesis, you want to make it as detailed as possible.
+Here you needed to list the main ways in which the world was affected by Hitler life and actions.

 In order to understand anything about Adolf Hitler, one needs to have an understanding of who he was.
 Adolf Hitler was a member of the Bavarian Army during approximately 1914 through 1920 and was a war veteran that was considered decorated for his actions during World War I (Toland, 1991).
-Adolf Hitler tried to gain power in 1923 when he attempted a coup which has become known as the “Beer Hall Putsch” when he tried to overthrow the government (Toland, 1991, p.
+Adolf Hitler tried to gain power in 1923 when he attempted a coup, which has become known as the “Beer Hall Putsch” (same meaning as coup) (Toland, 1991, p.
 146).
 Hitler was unsuccessful and was arrested for his actions.
 He was sentenced to jail but was pardoned in December 1924 by the Bavarian Supreme Court (Toland, 1991).

 Many people were killed during his attempted coup.
 Toland (1991) pointed out that during his attempt to overthrow the Bavarian government “sixteen supporters of his and four police officers were killed (p.
 147).
 This just goes to show that at a very early part of Hitler’s life he caused many deaths because he wanted to gain power, and this was just the beginning of the many lives that he would affect during his lifetime.

 After Hitler was released from prison, he was able to gain support for his views by pushing back against the Treaty of Versailles.
-The reason why the people did not like the Treaty of Versailles was because it required them to admit fault for causing World War I (Atkinson, 2002).
+The reason why the German people did not like the Treaty of Versailles was because it required them to admit fault for causing World War I (Atkinson, 2002).
 When Hitler came out saying that he did not like the Treaty of Versailles, people wanted to support him because he was helping them with the feeling of nationalism towards their country (Atkinson, 2002).
 The support that he had gained from pushing back against the Treaty of Versailles allowed his political party to gain support.
 However, Adolf Hitler needed something else that would help him gain control of Germany.